Clarence Jefferson Hall Jr., Ph.D.

-Prior to joining the faculty at Queensborough, he taught a variety of undergraduate and graduate courses in History, Writing, and Journalism at Binghamton University, Stony Brook University, and New Jersey Institute of Technology.
-At Queensborough, he teaches both halves of the U.S. History survey course (History 127 and 128), Recent American Civilization (History 129), and is developing new courses focusing on environmental history and the history of crime and punishment.
+Prior to joining the faculty at Queensborough, Hall taught a variety of undergraduate and graduate courses in History, Writing, and Journalism at Binghamton University, Stony Brook University, and New Jersey Institute of Technology.
+At Queensborough, he teaches both halves of the U.S. History survey course (HIST 127 and 128), Recent American Civilization (HIST 239), History of New York State (HIST 135), and Environmental History of North America (HIST 240).

 Hall fills a variety of service roles at QCC.
 In addition to serving on the History Department's Technology, Concentration, and Personnel & Budget (P&B) Committees, Hall also serves as a member of the College-wide WID-WAC Committee, serves as a member of the Academic Senate, represents the History Department in the QCC Chapter of PSC-CUNY, and represents QCC in the PSC-CUNY Delegate Assembly.
 Hall has also served on the College-wide E-Learning and Research Committees.